vijayrajpanchall/matic-docs/docs/home/new-to-polygon.md

 - Learn about Miden: https://wiki.polygon.technology/docs/miden/intro/main
 - Use Miden VM: https://wiki.polygon.technology/docs/miden/user_docs/usage

-### Polygon ID
+### ID
-Polygon ID makes it possible to build trusted and secure relationships between users and dApps, following the principles of self-sovereign identity (SSI) and privacy by default.
-Organizations can issue verifiable credentials about users, and other individuals can verify those claims via a suite of tools created for each member of the SSI ecosystem.
+Polygon ID enables the creation of secure relationships between users and dApps based on self-sovereign identity principles.
+It leverages zero-knowledge proofs to protect users' privacy and allows organizations to issue verifiable credentials that can be verified by other members of the SSI ecosystem.
-It uses zero-knowledge proofs so that users can prove their identity without having to expose their private data.

 Codebase: https://github.com/0xPolygonID